 In SRS' responsive Answer and Verified Counterclaim, SRS made claims of breach of contract with respect to the Merger Agreement, breach of implied covenant of good faith and fair dealing, declaratory relief, and unjust enrichment regarding abandonment of the CDX-0158 milestones, based in part on SRS' assertion that the CDX-0159 program is in essence an extension of the CDX-0158 (formerly KTN0158) program.
+The parties entered into non-binding mediation in May 2021 following SRS's approach to Celldex about its interest in settlement or mediation discussions, but those discussions did not result in a resolution of the dispute.
 The case remains ongoing and we are currently unable to predict or estimate the outcome of this matter.
-The case is currently scheduled for trial in 2022.
-The parties have agreed to non-binding mediation in May 2021 following SRS's approach to Celldex about its interest in settlement or mediation discussions.
+The case is currently scheduled for trial in June 2022.

 Following the Company's discontinuation of the CDX-3379 program, the Company sent a milestone abandonment notice to SRS with respect to Kolltan Milestones related to the CDX-3379 program.
-In October 2020, the Company received notice that SRS has objected to that notice, seeking further information from the Company.
+In October 2020, the Company received notice that SRS has objected to that notice, seeking further information from the Company, which was provided pursuant to the terms of the Merger Agreement.